Ministry of Finance (Spain): 1978 Constitution

 The late 1970s Taxation Reform Plans, the approval of the General Budgetary Act and the approval of the Urgent Measures for Fiscal Reform Act, both in 1977, prepared the ground for the Spanish Constitution of 1978.
 In 1992, the Spanish Tax Agency was created, a public body in charge of the management of the state tax system and the customs, as well as the resources of other national or European Public Administrations and Entities.
 Its creation supposes the harmonization of the organization of the tributary activity with the practices followed in the rest of the world.

 With the arrival of democracy, it was very common to see the ministries of Finance and Economy together (1982-2000; 2004-2011).
 However, today these ministries are different departments although closely related because the competences of these ministries are complementary, Between 2011 and 2016 it assumed the responsibilities of the Ministry for Public Administrations and between 2016 and 2018 it assumed the functions on the civil service.
 Currently, the Ministry of Finance name is widely accepted because the Public Treasury is controlled by the Economy Ministry.

-Structure
+Organization

-The Ministry of Finance is organised in the following bodies:
+The Ministry of Finance is organised as follows: